quocbdo/chuck/README.md

 [More Bang For Your Chuck](https://bangforyourchuck.herokuapp.com/)

 ## Unresolved problems
+* Minor component layout issues
+* Need to finish delete from list functionality

 ## Future Features:
-* Movie Recommendation list based on movie preferences
-* Message board for users to openly discuss film
-* Advanced search function to look up movies by director or cast members
+* Filtering jokes by category
+* Requiring log in to view explicit jokes
+* Fully realized visual design